Child Custody Modification

 A “change in circumstances” means there was a significant, material change in circumstances that necessitates a modification to the child custody and visitation agreement for the best interest of the child.

-Involved in a Custody Dispute ?
-Schedule a Confidential Case Review with an Experienced California Family Attorney
+Schedule A Confidential Case Review With An Experienced California Family Attorney

-Castro Law Offices is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
-Contact Castro Law Offices today to schedule a confidential consultation.
+Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
+Contact Castro Law Offices, P.C. today to schedule a confidential consultation.